davidjeddy/aws_terraform_lambda_vpc_endpoint/BLOG.md

 ### Add VPC endpoint for SQS queue

+1) This is a `network` resource allowing the private lambda to route messages to a service outside the private subnet.
+In this case the SQS service.
+2) Once created, execute the private lambda.
+Output should be send to the queue

 ### Configure private lambda to ouput to SQS Endpoint

 ### Confirm End-to-End execution